 See inside Great Cities: A fabulous lift-the-flap book for children showing the varied and vibrant lives of the world’s greatest cities.
 Lift over 80 flaps to discover famous landmarks and amazing facts about London, Paris, Istanbul, Shanghai and more.
 Explore soaring skyscrapers, elegant cathedrals, leafy parks, and bustling shopping streets – and discover fascinating facts and details beneath the flaps.

 See Inside Famous Palaces Open the gates of the world’s most famous palaces, from the sun-splashed courtyards of the Alhambra to the dazzling rooms of Versailles.
 There are over 90 flaps for children to lift, revealing the great halls of the Forbidden City in Imperial China, the tiled pavilions of the Topkapi Palace in Istanbul and the beautiful bedrooms of Hampton Court.
 Eight of the most magnificent palaces from around the world, throughout time, all illustrated in immaculate detail for children to explore.
-What really impressed me is that you can find internet links to websites with virtual tours and more information via the Usborne Quicklinks website.

 See Inside Famous Buildings: This book lets kids discover and explore some of the world’s most famous buildings.
 Looking at famous buildings from across the world and history, each illustration opens up to reveal the building’s interior as well as fascinating facts such as how they were built and their histories.
 Buildings include the Empire State Building, Guggenheim Museum, Himeji Castle, Versailles Palace, Blue Mosque, Notre Dame Cathedral and more.
 This book contains over fifty sturdy embedded flaps for kids to see the inside of the building structures.